GeoSn0w/geosn0w.github.io/_posts/2018-12-2-Debugging-macOS-Kernel-For-Fun.md

 Hi there!
 It's GeoSn0w.
 Debugging the damn kernel is a very fun thing to do (until you provoke a serious exception, that is).
 Unfortunately, it's not an easy task nowadays and Apple seems to want to make harder and harder.
-At first, by hiding under lock and key the documnetation about the <code class="high">debug</code> boot arguments, and then by moving the Kernel Debug Kit under the Developer Account-only Downloads section.
-There are many write-ups on the internet about debugging the kernel on macOS but many of them are outdated as hell and the nvram boot arguments they tell you to set are no longer working.
+At first, by hiding under lock and key the documentation about the <code class="high">debug</code> boot arguments, and then by moving the Kernel Debug Kit under the Developer Account-only Downloads section.
+There are many write-ups on the internet about debugging the kernel on macOS but many of them are outdated as hell and the NVRAM boot arguments they tell you to set are no longer working.
 Some of them stop at just the "now you should have a working debug session" - so what? what do I do next?
 I wanna have fun Goddammit!
 In this write-up I am doing my best to provide the most accurate information for 2019, the right commands, the right <code class="high">boot-args</code> and of course, practical examples you can begin with.

 ### A note for the l33t h4xxors
 If you are going to say "well if people don't know what to do with a kernel debugger they shouldn't use one", please segfault.
 You've been a beginner once and wanted to have fun and learn so shut up.

 ### Getting started with Kernel debugging on macOS
 Okay, so the first things we need to sort out is the lab.
-You need to have a device of which kernel you want to debug (in my case I am using my iMac 2011 as a debugee) and a device from where you do the debugging (I am using my MacBook Pro 2009 for this).
-You can connect the two in various ways I will discuss in this write-up, but in my case the best method (and the most reliable) seems to be via a FireWare cable between the two (that is because both my machines have actual firewire ports, not USB-C bullshit).
+You need to have a device of which kernel you want to debug (in my case I am using my iMac 2011 as a debuggee) and a device from where you do the debugging (I am using my MacBook Pro 2009 for this).
+You can connect the two in various ways I will discuss in this write-up, but in my case, the best method (and the most reliable) seems to be via a FireWare cable between the two (that is because both my machines have actual firewire ports, not USB-C bullshit).

 With the hardware part set up, we need some software.
 You CAN theoretically debug the <code class="high">RELEASE</code> kernel, but when you're a beginner the <code class="high">Development</code> one is much better.
 By default, macOS comes with a <code class="high">RELEASE</code> fused kernel located in <code class="high">/System/Library/Kernels/kernel</code> where <code class="high">kernel</code> is a <code class="high">Mach-O 64-bit executable x86_64</code>.
 We can get ourselves the <code class="high">Development</code> kernel for our macOS version by navigating to Apple Developer portal and downloading the Kernel Debug Kit.
 It's surprising that Apple only put the kit under a normal, free Apple Developer Account lock; I would have expected them to put it under the paid Apple Developer Account downloads by now.